brucland/RP2040/PIO/stepper_control/README.md

 There are four 32-bit registers: x, y, osr, and isr.
 The *pull* opcode grabs a 32-bit value from the CPU output FIFO and loads it into the *osr* register.
 The *mov* command does what you would expect.
 The *set* opcode loads immediate data.
 In my program it sets i/o pin values.
+The *out* opcode always operates on the osr register.
+It shifts out the number of bits you specify iteratively unitl it is empty or you reload osr.
+Much of the function of the program depends on the context that you set up in configuration registers.